LuciferUchiha/Cleantech-RAG/README.md

 - A Google account for Google Colab
 - Python packages (automatically installed within the notebook)

-We then recommend creating a zip from the `data` folder and uploading this to the Google Colab environment.
-You will then be provided with files that contain checkpoints for all of the expensive processing sections such as chunking, generating embeddings and evaluating the pipeline with an LLM as a judge.
+At the start of the notebook a `data.zip` will be downloaded from a Google Drive and unzipped.
+This will then provide you with files that contain checkpoints for all of the expensive processing sections such as chunking, generating embeddings and evaluating the pipeline with an LLM as a judge.
 This saves you money and a lot of time.

 If you can't or don't want to run this notebook you can also view the completed notebook by opening the `cleantech_rag.html` file in your browser.